ZaTribune/springboot-picture-publishing-service/README.md

   and configure directories.
 - This project uses an embedded "h2 database" so there's no need for a dbms e.g. MySQL or Postgres ...etc
 - There are 2 provided users by default
-  - user: admin@pps.com
+  - appUser: admin@pps.com
   - password: admin123
   - role/authority: ADMIN
-  - user: muhammad.ali@pps.com
+  - appUser: muhammad.ali@pps.com
   - password: user123
   - role/authority: USER